 Pros: Taboo topics are sometimes best done when the entire team can participate in group discussion boards and if delivered through unique ways that help to break the ice and awkwardness when talking about these topics.
 EdApp also has gamification examples to drive engagement and participation.

-Why learn with it: Enroll your team in this course and have them understand what bribery and Corruption are, how to assess the risk of bribery and Corruption while also learning the tools that they can use to prevent these things from happening altogether, regardless of their location.
+Why learn with it: Enroll your team in this course and have them understand what bribery and Corruption are, how to come up with an ethical decision, how to assess the risk of bribery and Corruption while also learning the tools that they can use to prevent these things from happening altogether, regardless of their location.

 3. Ethics Training for the Workplace (Skillpath)